okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-authz-server/main/index.md

 ## Create an authorization server

 > **Note:** If you have an [Okta Developer Edition](https://developer.okta.com/signup/) account and you don't want to create any additional Custom Authorization Servers, you can skip this step because you already have a Custom Authorization Server created for you called "default".
-The `${authorizationServerId}` for the default server is `default`.
+The `${yourAuthorizationServerId}` for the default server is `default`.

 1. In the Admin Console, go to **Security** > **API**.